 100+ Non-Candy Easter Ideas

 If you’d like to learn more about the book, you can read more on the Kids First, Diabetes Second book page.
-It’s available widely in print and as an eBook from book sellers such as Barnes & Noble, Amazon.com, and IndieBound.
+It’s available widely from booksellers such as Amazon.com, and Bookshop.
 And if you do read it and find it to be a valuable resource, I would greatly appreciate if you could write a review on any of the online retail sites.
 Thanks!

 Disclosure: This post contains affiliate links to booksellers.